johnnyvenom/lesondufutur.cirmmt/content/contact/contact.md

   # Automatically link email and phone or display as text?
   autolink: true

-  # Email form provider
-  form:
-    provider:
-    formspree:
-      id:
-    netlify:
-      # Enable CAPTCHA challenge to reduce spam?
-      captcha: false

 design:
   columns: '2'
 ---

-To get reach CIRMMT and for general conference information, please use the methods below, and visit our website at [cirmmt.org](https://cirmmt.org).
+To reach CIRMMT and for general conference information, please use the methods below and visit our website at [cirmmt.org](https://cirmmt.org).

-For specific conference questions, please also consult the [Committee](../committee/) page to contact the organizers directly.